Shrewsbury Prison: History

 The names of their victims and their relationships with them appear also.
 In almost every case the murder victim was female.
 Executions took place at 8.00 am.
 All executed prisoners were buried in unmarked graves inside the prison, as was customary.
 The four executions which took place during the 1950s were all conducted by Albert Pierrepoint and his assistant.
 The last execution in 1961 was conducted by Harry Allen and his assistant.
 In February 2014 the Ministry of Justice stated that the remains of ten executed prisoners were exhumed from the prison in 1972, with nine cremated at a local crematorium and the ashes scattered there.
 The remaining body was handed over to relatives.

-In September 2004, Member of Parliament George Stevenson, called for an enquiry into the number of suicides which had occurred at Shrewsbury Prison.
+In September 2004, Member of Parliament George Stevenson, MP for Stoke South (not the Shrewsbury constituency MP, who was then Paul Marsden) called for an enquiry into the number of suicides which had occurred at Shrewsbury Prison.
 This came after three inmates had hanged themselves at the jail in two weeks.

 A report in 2005 named Shrewsbury prison as the most overcrowded in England and Wales.
 In August 2008 a further report stated that the prison had 178 places in use but held 326 inmates - an overcrowding rate of 183%.
 A report in June 2012 by the Prison Reform Trust awarded Shrewsbury second place in England and Wales for overcrowding, holding 326 prisoners in space designed for 170 men, a figure exceeded only by HM Prison Kennet in Liverpool at the time.
 In 1934, the prison had contained the larger number of 204 cells.

 Bust of John Howard above the main entrance.

 A bust of prison reformer John Howard is above the main entrance to the prison.
 The street leading up to the prison from the main road is named Howard Street after him.